Cart

 This easy 2-part practice merges self-massage and dynamic stretching, enhancing the efficiency of trapezius knot release.

-Keep your trapezius relaxed and posture improved by incorporating The Wedge into your weekly routine—especially if you’re someone who spends hours seated and scrolling.
+Keep your trapezius relaxed and posture improved by incorporating The kit into your weekly routine—especially if you’re someone who spends hours seated and scrolling.

 Beyond the Traps: